theonize/Currier/Studies/Identity Crisis/Main.md

   Jacob is a twin.
 In utero he struggled with his brother and a prophecy was given [v.23] that these were two nascent nations and the younger would rule the older.
-This fact providentially decided yet the declaration of it shaped Rebekah's attitude toward her sons.
+This fact was providentially decided yet the declaration of it shaped Rebekah's attitude toward her sons.
 The natural thing is the proclivity of the boys to struggle.
 The nurture element is the treatment of the boys.

   Jacob means `usurper`.
-Naming a child thus gives him a certain expectation.
+Naming a child thus puts certain expectations on him.
 They were raised in accordance with the parents expectation.
 However, they also had tendencies: Esau was a macho outdoorsman, Jacob was a studious homebody.
 Jacob's first usurpation comes when Esau is famished.